1 John 1.8 – 2.2.

 Maybe you already know this, but 12-step addiction recovery programs borrow their steps from medieval Christian discipleship practices.
 The founders of Alcoholics Anonymous, in order to get

 We find these ideas in 1 John and elsewhere in the bible.
 John got directly to the idea of living in the light God is: Acknowledge the truth to ourselves (and don’t hypocritically hide it from others!) that though we really shouldn’t sin, we do.
 Let’s not deceive ourselves.
-Let’s not invent some fantasy-world fake Christianity where we’re not really sinners, ’cause
+Let’s not invent some fantasy-world fake Christianity in which we’re not really sinners, ’cause

 Lying about our sin problem, and “making God a liar.”